geeknees/ruby-sinatra-instrumentation/README.md

 end
 ```

+## Tags

+In addition to the standard OpenTracing tags, the instrumentation also adds:
+- `sinatra.template`: the name of the view template, or if rendering a string with view code, the contents of the string.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.